-There’s one thing I always give advice to applicants of Japanese universities: don’t pick your university based on university ranking alone.
+There’s one thing I always give as advice to applicants of Japanese universities: don’t pick your university based on university ranking alone.
 Yes, the university ranking can be a reliable source of the quality of education that each university provides.
-However, in Japan, it is not always the case, especially for English-based degree programs.
-Many factors are essential for prospective students of Japanese universities, which aren’t reflected on the university ranking provided by organizations such as the QS Japan University Rankings or The Times Higher Education University Rankings.
-University rankings can be more relevant when taking a master’s or doctoral program; but for undergraduate programs, it is more important to consider the factors that I will mention later in this article.
-Before we proceed with this discussion, we must understand how major university rankings grade each university.
+However, it is not always the case for English-based degree programs in Japanese universities.
+Many factors are essential for prospective students of Japanese universities, which aren’t reflected in the university ranking provided by organizations such as the QS Japan University Rankings or The Times Higher Education University Rankings.
+University rankings can be more relevant when taking a master’s or doctoral program; but for undergraduate programs, it is more important to consider the factors mentioned in this article.
+Before we proceed with this discussion, we must understand how major university rankings organizations assess each university.

 Metrics of THE and QS Japan University Rankings